Embedding calculus and grope cobordism of knots: Abstract

 \section{Abstract}

-We show that the invariants $ev_n$ of long knots in a $3$-manifold, produced from embedding calculus, are \emph{surjective} for all $n\geq1$.
-On one hand, this solves some of the remaining open cases of the connectivity estimates of Goodwillie and Klein, and on the other hand, it confirms one half of the conjecture by Budney, Conant, Scannell and Sinha that for classical knots $ev_n$ are universal additive Vassiliev invariants over the integers.
+We show that embedding calculus invariants $ev_n$ are \emph{surjective} for long knots in an arbitrary $3$-manifold.
+This solves some remaining open cases of Goodwillie--Klein--Weiss connectivity estimates, and at the same time confirms one half of the conjecture that for classical knots $ev_n$ are universal additive Vassiliev invariants over the integers.
+In addition, we give a sufficient condition for this conjecture to hold over a coefficient group, which is by recent results of Boavida de Brito and Horel fulfilled for the rationals and for the $p$-adic integers in a range.
+Therefore, \emph{embedding calculus invariants are strictly more powerful than the Kontsevich integral}.

-We actually study long knots in any manifold of dimension at least $3$ and develop a geometric understanding of the layers in the embedding calculus tower and their first non-trivial homotopy groups, given as certain groups of decorated trees.
-Moreover, in dimension $3$ we give an explicit interpretation of $ev_n$ using \emph{capped grope cobordisms} and our joint work with Shi and Teichner.

-The main theorem of the present paper says that \emph{the first possibly non-vanishing embedding calculus invariant $ev_n$ of a knot which is grope cobordant to the unknot is precisely the equivalence class of the underlying decorated tree of the grope in the homotopy group of the layer}.
+Furthermore, our work shows they are more computable as well.
+Namely, the main theorem computes \emph{the first possibly non-vanishing invariant $ev_n$ of a knot which is grope cobordant to the unknot} to be precisely equal to \emph{the equivalence class of the underlying decorated tree of the grope in the associated graph complex}.
+Actually, our techniques apply beyond dimension $3$, offering a description of the layers in embedding calculus for long knots in a manifold of any dimension, and suggesting that certain generalised gropes realise the corresponding graph complex classes.

-As a corollary, we give a sufficient condition for the mentioned conjecture to hold over a coefficient group.
-By recent results of Boavida de Brito and Horel this is fulfilled for the rationals, and for the $p$-adic integers in a range, confirming that the \emph{embedding calculus invariants are universal rational additive Vassiliev invariants}, factoring configuration space integrals.